Picking the right graphic file type

 JPG / JPEG — Joint Photographics Experts Group

-A 'lossy' format that is one of the best-known raster image formats.
-They display millions of colours, so they are perfect for real-life photographs.
+A 'lossy' format is one of the best-known raster image formats.
+It displays millions of colours, making it perfect for real-life photographs.

 But beware, each time you save, a JPG gets compressed even more, losing valuable data.
 While this reduces the image size, making it smaller to store and upload to the web, it can come at the expense of high-quality printing.